 A study examining the impact of a human givens approach in general medical practice found preliminary evidence for the effectiveness of the modality and suggested further research might further validate the effectiveness of HG.
 A larger study that included thousands of people demonstrated that the human givens approach to mental health treatment could reduce psychological distress.
 However, the study had several limitations: it lacked a control group and offered no specifics on which components of HG were used with each participant.
 Future studies are needed to further substantiate the effectiveness of HG.

 Training in the human givens approach can be pursued in the UK and online.
-The training courses can be taken by therapists and other professionals in the mental health field, but they are also open to members of the public who wish to learn more about the approach.
-After the training courses, mental health practitioners who wish to become fully qualified human givens therapists can apply for a diploma course to become certified.
+The training courses can be taken by therapists and other professionals in the mental health field, but they are also open to members of the public who wish to learn more about mental health and behavioral problems such as depression, anxiety, self-harm, and addictions.
+After the training courses, mental health practitioners who wish to become fully qualified human givens therapists can apply for a diploma course, after successful completion of which they can become certified.

-The Human Givens Institute maintains a registry of therapists who are licensed to practice therapy and have agreed to uphold the educational and ethical standards of the Institute.
+The Human Givens Institute (HGI) maintains a registry of therapists who are licensed to practice therapy and have agreed to uphold the educational and ethical standards of the Institute.
 Members must also meet HGI’s supervision requirements.
+The HGI's professional register is independently accedited in the UK by the Professional Standards Authority for Health and Social Care (PSA).

 According to the founders of the approach, the theories behind human givens draw from decades of scientific evidence.
-However, there is limited empirical evidence supporting human givens by itself, and critics have said that more clinical studies and scientific data in support of the approach will provide stronger validation for the approach.
-Further, because human givens rejects some of the traditional aspects of therapy, such as supervision, some members of the mental health care community have expressed skepticism regarding the approach.
+However, there is limited empirical evidence supporting human givens by itself, and critics have said that more clinical studies and scientific data in support of human givens could provide stronger validation for the approach.

 - Andrews, W., Twigg, E., Minami, T., & Johnson, G. (2011).
 Piloting a practice research network: A 12-month evaluation of the Human Givens approach in primary care at a general medical practice.
 Psychology and Psychotherapy: Theory, Research and Practice, 84(4), 389-405. doi:10.1111/j.2044-8341.2010.02004.x